sainib/druid-demos/0.Hive-Druid-StorageHandler/README.md

 * Druid Index should alreay be existing
  * Use wikiticker clickstream data for example. http://druid.io/docs/latest/tutorials/tutorial-batch.html
- * There is a json task decription file which points to another json data file.
+ * There is a json task decription file which points to the json data file.
+The JSON data file MUST be on HDFS..
+The path of in the index task file should point to the HDFS path.
  * Run the task using following
 ```
 curl -X 'POST' -H 'Content-Type:application/json' -d @my-index-task.json OVERLORD_IP:8090/druid/indexer/v1/task